News location:

 By Ben McKay in Wellington

-New Zealand is asking Australia to waive diplomatic immunity for the partner of a diplomat allegedly involved in a boozy fight after the Bledisloe Cup match.
+Authorities in New Zealand have taken the rare step of asking Australia to waive immunity for a diplomat’s partner allegedly involved in a boozy fight after a Bledisloe Cup Test.

-The incident has been described privately to AAP as a “drunken punch-up” involving the male partner of an Australian diplomat stationed in the Kiwi capital.
+The incident has been described privately to AAP as a “drunken punch-up” involving the male partner of an Australian diplomat stationed in the Kiwi capital, who was wearing Wallabies gear.

-“Police took one person into custody who was later released without charge after it was confirmed they held diplomatic immunity,” a NZ Police spokeswoman said.
+“Police took one person into custody who was later released without charge after it was confirmed they held diplomatic immunity,” an NZ Police spokeswoman said.

 The identity of the man has not been released but it’s understood the person involved is not the partner of Australia’s High Commissioner in Wellington, Harinder Sidhu.